 Your entitlement to enhanced reimbursements depends on your household income.

-In certain situations, you are automatically entitled to enhanced reimbursements because you have a low household income, for example if you:
+In certain situations, you are automatically entitled to enhanced reimbursements because you:

-- receive a minimum income allowance or if your income matches the income support paid by the OCMW/CPAS (the local public social welfare centre);
+- are on the guaranteed minimum income benefit or equivalent income support paid by the local public social welfare centre (OCMW or CPAS);

 - are registered with CM as an unaccompanied foreign minor;